 Bitrate guideline calculation formula when camera is used

-Here is a guideline for calculating the bit rate (kbps) - the amount of data sent over the network by the sender (encoder).
-In real-time communications such as WebRTC, this is dynamically adjusted according to bandwidth restrictions, network conditions, and people's movements, but the general guideline is as follows:
+This section introduces a formula for calculating the bitrate (kbps), which is the amount of data transmitted over the network by the sender (encoder).
+In real-time communications such as WebRTC, the bitrate is dynamically adjusted according to bandwidth limitations, network conditions, and the movement of people, but the general guideline is as follows.

 Bit rate (bps) ≒ Number of resolution pixels × Frame rate × Motion factor × Compression factor